Taiwan says U.S. flies B-52 bombers near island after Chinese drills | The Japan Times

 On Monday, Taiwan’s military scrambled fighter jets to intercept Chinese aircraft that briefly crossed an unofficial median line of the strait that separates the two sides, according to the ministry.

-The Chinese Defense Ministry said later in the day that the military’s Eastern Theater Command’s naval and air forces had conducted a joint drill in waters off the southeast coast of Taiwan.
+The Chinese Defense Ministry said later in the day that the naval and air forces of the military’s Eastern Theater Command had conducted a joint drill in waters off the southeast coast of Taiwan.
 Those drills “focused on real-combat subjects such as air-to-ground assault and fire support and further honed the multiple services’ capability in joint operations,” senior Col. Zhang Chunhui, spokesperson for the Eastern Theater Command said.

 The Chinese planes flew over Bashi Channel, the waterway connecting the South China Sea with the western Pacific Ocean, as part of long-distance training missions, and returned to their bases the same way.